Gary Richards (footballer)

 Gary Richards (born 2 August 1963) is a Welsh football coach and former professional footballer.
 He is best known for his time spent both as a footballer and coach at his hometown club Swansea City.
-He is currently the Assistant Manager at Haverfordwest County FC in the Welsh Premier League.
+He is currently assistant manager at Haverfordwest County of the Welsh Premier League.

 Club career

 Richards began his career as an apprentice footballer at Swansea City, turning professional in August 1981.
 He made his first team league debut at the end of the 1981–82 season in Swansea's 3–0 defeat away to Aston Villa.
 This was Villa's last league match before going on to win the European Cup.
 He would go on to make 15 league appearances the following season, whilst also playing in, and winning the 1983 Welsh Cup beating Wrexham 4–1 in the final.
 Richards also picked up the young player of the year award, for his performances that season.
 He was a regular the following season in the old Division 2, appearing 34 times, but Swansea slipped to a second successive relegation.
 He reached only 16 appearances in the 1984–85 season, departing at the end of the campaign for a spell in Sweden with Jonkopings Sodra IF.

 Returning to the Football League, Richards linked up with Lincoln City, making his debut in the 1–1 home draw with Bristol City on 6 November 1985.
 Following the sacking of Lincoln's manager John Pickering, Richards found himself out of favour and moved on loan to Cambridge United, playing all 8 remaining league fixtures of that season.
 In July 1986 he moved to Torquay United where, in his first season, playing against his hometown club, having scored after sixteen seconds, he sustained a serious knee injury which would cause the end of his professional league career.
 Whilst rehabilitating Richards would have his first taste of coaching, helping run the youth and reserve teams.
 Richards turned down the offer of the role on a full-time basis from then manager Cyril Knowles, preferring instead to move into the non-league ranks and continue playing for firstly, Newport County in the Conference League in their ill-fated 1988–89 season, before going on to enjoy short spells with Saltash, Forest Green Rovers, Barry Town, Llanelli, and Haverfordwest County where a repeat of a ruptured cruciate ligament would bring a close to his playing days.